Miscellaneous

 .

-Gloves worn with the winter uniform were dark brown matching the shoes and handbag in color.
-White fabric gloves were prescribed with the summer uniform.
+brown matching the shoes and handbag in color.
+White fabric gloves were

-A scarlet red muffler was worn with the winter uniform.
+uniform.
 A white rayon muffler could be used during the summer.

-Handkerchiefs could be khaki if the khaki shirt was worn.
-Otherwise, a white handkerchief was prescribed.
+shirt was worn.
+Otherwise, a white handkerchief was prescribed. |

 .